Killing of Javier Ambler: Arrest and death

 According to CBS Austin's reporting, Ambler may have been en route to the hospital during the chase, quoting Ambler's former partner that "...per police, it was never a high-speed chase.
-It was just, he couldn’t stop in distress.
+It was just, he couldn't stop in distress.
 This was not something he should have died for."

 Investigation

 An internal affairs investigation found that Williamson County stated that its deputies "did nothing wrong" in Ambler's death.

 In February 2020, KVUE and journalist Tony Plohetski learned of Ambler's death after they were contacted by investigators who were frustrated by failed efforts to acquire more information from the Sheriff's Office of Williamson County.
 In June 2020, the Austin American-Statesman and KVUE obtained police officer body camera footage of Ambler's death, after months of records requests.
 A&E then revealed it earlier destroyed its own footage due to a contract between Williamson County and Live PD producers in place at the time of Ambler's death.

-On September 28, 2020 Williamson County Sheriff Robert Chody was indicted on a felony evidence tampering charge.
-Chody was accused of participating in the destruction of video evidence from his department’s pursuit and arrest of Ambler.
+On September 28, 2020, Williamson County Sheriff Robert Chody was indicted on a felony evidence tampering charge.
+Chody was accused of participating in the destruction of video evidence from his department's pursuit and arrest of Ambler.
 A pretrial hearing was held on January 4, 2021.

 On March 30, 2021, a grand jury in Travis County, Texas indicted both James Johnson and Zachary Camden with manslaughter charges.
 Two days later, on April 1, Robert Chody turned himself in to Travis County authorities after being indicted for evidence tampering charges.

+Johnson and Camden were both acquitted of all charges on March 7, 2024.

 Reactions

 In the wake of the protests over the murder of George Floyd, A&E had already pulled Live PD from its schedule.
 On June 9, Live PD host Dan Abrams, who acts as ABC News' chief legal affairs anchor, promised Live PD fans that the show would eventually return.
 The next day, A&E announced that they had officially canceled the series.

 Margaret Moore, the Travis County District Attorney, stated that Sheriff Robert Chody had refused to provide evidence.
 In response, three of Williamson County's four commissioners called for Chody's resignation.

-Protests against Ambler's death were held outside the Williamson County Court on June 9, 2020.
+Protests in reaction to Ambler's death were held outside the Williamson County Court on June 9, 2020.